sebsto/amplify-ios-workshop/BOA332/instructions/content/50_add_images/10_amplify.md

 weight : 10
 ---

 Now that we have the user authentication and API in place, let's tackle the storage of the image.
 The current version of the application is loading the landmark's images from a local bundle.
-The images are located in *Landmarks/Resources* folder and `Data.swift` has the logic to load the image.
-The class `ImageStore` reads the local bundle and maintain an in memory cache to avoid reading the same image from the bundle over and over again.
+The images are located in *Landmarks/Resources* folder and `Data.swift` has the logic to load the images.
+The class `ImageStore` reads the local bundle and maintain an in-memory cache to avoid reading the same image from the bundle over and over again.

 In addition to providing Authentication and API management, Amplify also offers a [storage service](https://aws-amplify.github.io/docs/ios/storage) for applications.
 The Storage service is backed by [Amazon S3](https://docs.aws.amazon.com/en_pv/AmazonS3/latest/gsg/GetStartedWithS3.html) and a set of client classes to easily download and upload files from your applications.

-We're going to follow a similar pattern as the from previous two sections:
+We're going to follow a similar pattern as in the two previous sections:

 - we will first use Amplify command line to provision backend resources
 - then we will modify the application code to leverage the storage service.